zevbo/Advanced-Quickstart/Advanced Python Quickstart.md

 ## Data Representation

-Because it is interpreted and untyped, all values in Python are runtime-inspectable.
+Because it is untyped, all values in Python are runtime-inspectable.

 ## Variables